IwoSzczepaniak/ExamHelper/README.md

 You can:

-- Filter questions by category, semester, and subject
+- Filter questions by category, semester, subject and marked/answered
-- Create a note with help of PDF files and AI
+- Open question modal and take a note with the help of uploaded PDF files and AI
-- Mark questions as answered
+- Mark questions as marked/answered
-- Do Q&A session with Azure OpenAI (GPT-3.5-TURBO or GPT-4)
+- Do Q&A session with Azure OpenAI (GPT-4 or GPT-3.5-TURBO)